amejiali/blockchain-homework/README.md

 The following steps were persormed to create the network (amnetwork) and the nodes (node1 and node2):

-1. inside the directory AM_Network:
+1. Inside the directory AM_Network:

   a.
 Create the node1: